 Each of your appliances has two price tags.
 The first is the price you pay for it at the store.
-The second is the price you pay to run that appliance over its lifetime.
+The second is the price you pay to run it over its lifetime.

 Over time, the cost of running your appliance will add up.
-Usually, this price is higher than the actual price tag of the appliance at the store.
+Usually, this price is higher than the price you pay at the store.

 Choosing the most energy-efficient appliances will help reduce operating costs.
-A yellow EnergyGuide label on each appliance will show you how much energy a model will use.
-But also look for the Energy Star symbol.
-It's only on appliances that meet strict energy efficiency standards.
+The yellow EnergyGuide label on the appliance will show you how much energy it will use.
+But also look for the ENERGY STAR symbol.
+It's only on appliances that meet strict energy-efficiency standards.